 Practical tips for storyboarding your children’s picture book

 (This tips are based on my personal experience.
 I am not an illustrator, but I briefed my artist quite closely on all required pictures as I had a strong sense of what I wanted – we work well together this way!)

 Tip 1: Before starting, take a look at the competition

 I borrowed a lot of picture books from the local library and rummaged around in the loft for old favourites we’ve kept, such as Hairy Maclary.
-I was interested to study not just how the publishers had placed and interwoven the text and illustrations, but also to see how they had used their end pages (title page, half title etc).
+I was interested to study not just how the publishers had placed and interwoven the text and illustrations, but also to see how they had used their front and back matter pages (title page, half title, about the author etc).
 What’s acceptable, such as inclusion of illustrations with copyright info, and the sequence in which the title page appears seems to be pretty flexible!
 I have a fun double page collage spread at the start of Ferdinand Fox’s Big Sleep – it features a lot of the food we later see Ferdinand dreaming about, offering additional discussion and learning opportunities.
 I got the idea for this from some of the books I looked at.